rayyaw/flash-patcher/README.md

 patch1.patch
 subfolder/patch2.patch
+subfolder/pack.assets
 ```

 You can use \# to comment out certain lines.
-Each line contains a patch file to run, and each patch file must be in the same top-level patch folder as the stage file.
+Each line contains a patch file to run, and each injected file must be in the same top-level patch folder as the stage file.
 When the patcher runs, it will apply each patch file in order.

 ### Patch Files

-A patch file (usually ending in .patch), may look something like this:
+A patch file (which must end in .patch), may look something like this:

 ```
 # Comment